philippines69/carlcastroarchives/about.md

 # ...Scriptwriter

 I write scripts for a couple of clients.
 It started back in October 2021.
-The job's been a great learning experience for me.
-It's pretty cool connecting with different types of people.
+The job's been a great learning experience for me, it's pretty cool connecting with different types of people.

 # ...Trusty digital wingman

 A pretentious way of saying 'Virtual assistant.'
 My first gig was a Virtual assistance job.
-Got a better grasp on the basic apps and practices.
+Got a better grasp on the basic tools and practices.
 I also had my fair share of experiences with customers.

 # ...Web dev newbie